kofj/go.algorithms/README.md

-# go.algorithms
+# go.code
-Some algorithms implementation in Golang.
+Some Data Structures and Algorithms implementation in Golang.

+# Implemented
+- Alder32

+# Todo
+- SkipList